 When I quit my job in pediatric administration at a university, I lost a lot of benefits, like a steady paycheck and health insurance.
 It wasn’t easy to make that decision to be my own boss, knowing all I was losing.
 But even though there may not be as much money in our household these days, I am now doing better, both physically and emotionally.

 My story isn’t that unique — depression and chronic illnesses play together often.
-In fact, if you already have a chronic illness, you can be almost three times as likely to battle depression, too.
+In fact, if you already have a chronic illness, you can be

 Here are some of the many ways that depression can manifest when you have a chronic illness, and what you can do to control the emotional damage it can cause.